jagodki/Offline-MapMatching/README.md

 ### read the input layers
 The network and the trajectory layers will be imported into the plugin and the internal structur of objects will be initialised.
 The trajectory cannot be imported, if the layer has no attribute fields.
-Each position of the trajectory is called observation and one part of the five tupel of a Hidden Markow Model (HMM).
+Each position of the trajectory is called observation and one part of the five tupel of a Hidden Markov Model (HMM).

 ### calculate candidate points/create candidate graph
 A candidate point is a possible position of an observation on the network.